rin7678/Person-Detection-and-Tracking-System/README.md

 If you want to help improve this project, you can fork the repository and make your changes.
 Pull requests are welcome!

-## License

-This project is under the MIT License.
-You can find more details in the [LICENSE](LICENSE) file.